3liasP/simdash/README.md

 ## Notes

-- 3-digit display shows speed 0-999 (no decimal point)
+- 3-digit display shows speed 0-100
 - Motor PWM is mapped from speed (0-100 → 0-255 PWM)
 - Pin 13 used for motor control (4th digit not connected)
 - Display uses SevSeg library with common cathode configuration